-The Control Center is a specialized graphical program that has more demanding requirements on the operating environment.
+The Control Center is a specialized graphical program that runs on Windows NT.
+It has more demanding requirements on the operating environment.

 The following setup is recommended for systems on which it is installed:

 - Any Year 2000 compliant Intel Pentium II (or above) processor-based IBM PC machine or compatible, with 500+MHz processor speed - A minimum of 256 Megabytes (MB) of RAM